dannykhuu2/night-view/README.md

-# Night View - An image sharing application
+# Night View - An image discovery application

 A web-application which shares and displays images retrieves images from NASA's Astronomy Photo of the Day (APOD) API.
 Users can sign up for an account in order to save images they like and want to view again in the future.